The Incidence Chromatic Number of Toroidal Grids: Introduction

 An {\em incidence $k$-coloring} of $G$ is a mapping from $I(G)$ to a set of $k$ colors such that adjacent incidences are assigned distinct colors.
 The {\em incidence chromatic number} $\chi_i(G)$ of $G$ is the smallest $k$ such that $G$ admits an incidence $k$-coloring.

-Incidence colorings have been introduced by Brualdi and Massey in~\cite{BM}.
-In this paper, the authors also conjectured that the relation $\chi_i(G)\le\Delta(G)+2$ holds for every graph $G$, where $\Delta(G)$ denotes the maximum degree of $G$.
+Incidence colorings were introduced by Brualdi and Massey in~\cite{BM}.
+In that paper, the authors also conjectured that the relation $\chi_i(G)\le\Delta(G)+2$ holds for every graph $G$, where $\Delta(G)$ denotes the maximum degree of $G$.
 In~\cite{G}, Guiduli disproved this {\em Incidence Coloring Conjecture} (ICC for short).
-However, the ICC conjecture has been proved for several graph classes~\cite{G,HS,HSZ,HWC,LL,M,SS,W,WCP}.
+Incidence coloring of various classes of graphs has been considered in the litterature~\cite{G,HS,HSZ,HWC,LL,M,SLC,SS,WCP,W} and the ICC conjecture was proved to hold for several classes such as trees, complete graphs and complete bipartite graphs~\cite{BM}, subcubic graphs~\cite{M}, $K_4$-minor free graphs~\cite{HSZ}, graphs with maximum average degree less than $\frac{22}{9}$~\cite{HS}, square, hexagonal and honeycomb meshes~\cite{HWC}, powers of paths~\cite{LL}, cubic Halin graphs~\cite{SS}, and Halin graphs with maximum degree at least 5~\cite{WCP}.
+The problem of determining whether a given graph has incidence chromatic number at most $k$ or not was shown to be NP-complete by Li and Tu~\cite{LT}.

+Incidence colorings are related to various types of vertex, edge or arc colorings.
+For any graph $G$, let $H=H(G)$ be the bipartite graph given by